Once a year, around the second week of June, my younger daughter revels in being an only child.

 My two daughters were born only 18 months apart, and neither of them ever forgets it.
 My older daughter loves to taunt her younger sister about the fact that, for an entire year and a half, she had the benefit of my full attention.
 My little one celebrates every chance to remind me of the fact that, pretty much the minute she was born, she got hauled around in her big sister's wake.

 That's why, several years ago, when my now-15year-old started flying off into space once a year, the 13-year-old announced that she was going to be queen for a week.
 It would be her week, she said.
 It would be the very best week of the year.

 We made it happen.

 It's not that we're indulging her, really.
-My husband and I embrace Only Child Week, perhaps because we, too, feel we missed out on letting our little one be the only one.
+Her Dad and I have embraced Only Child Week, perhaps because we, too, feel we missed out on letting our little one be the only one.
 We're making up for lost time.
 We're giving her the chance to shine without the shadow of her older sister blocking our view.

 And so, every year, as soon as we put our older daughter on the plane to Alabama, we start a journey of our own.
 A few years ago, we hit Charlottesville, Virginia, and took cooking lessons at the classic colonial Clifton Inn.
 The summer before that, we zip-lined our way through upstate New York and pretended to be genies in our pink sparkly suite at the funka-licious Roxbury Motel.
 Last June, we rode WaveRunners and kicked back on the beach at Florida's Sandpearl Resort.